josequiceno2000/logoi/README.md

 ## Proximate Improvements:
+1. Add rest of Bible
-1. Allow user to enter custom words to exclude
+2. Allow user to enter custom words to exclude
-2. Combine "come" and "came" in analysis
+3. Combine "come" and "came" in analysis
-3. Remove "said" from analysis
+4. Remove "said" from analysis
-4. Allow user to search a word and see its frequency in different books and sections
+5. Allow user to search a word and see its frequency in different books and sections
+6. Improve Markdown of this README file

 ## Possible Future Extensions:
 *Word and Phrase Analysis*: